ringo/ringojs/apps/demo/README.txt

-This is the Helma NG demo application.
-To run this application open a terminal in the Helma NG directory and issue the following command:
+This is the RingoJS demo application.
+To run this application open a terminal in the RingoJS directory and issue the following command:

-  bin/helma apps/demo/main.js
+  bin/ringo apps/demo/main.js

 Then point your browser to this URL: